Skip to main content

 • Androgens ∞ Generally suppress SHBG production, although the effect is less pronounced than that of insulin.

 This intricate regulatory network underscores the importance of a holistic approach to hormonal health.
-Optimizing SHBG levels in the context of is a delicate balancing act that requires attention to metabolic health, thyroid function, and the overall hormonal milieu.
+Optimizing SHBG levels in the context of testosterone therapy is a delicate balancing act that requires attention to metabolic health, thyroid function, and the overall hormonal milieu.
 The following table provides a more detailed overview of the factors influencing SHBG synthesis:

 Factor Type Effect on SHBG Synthesis Primary Mediator